The Paris Agreement

 But the Paris Agreement revolutionized climate politics by changing the model of negotiations.
 Now, all countries voluntarily set their goals based on their economic abilities.
 To achieve this, countries put forward individual plans known as nationally determined contributions (NDCs).
 NDCs are a platform for each country to establish proposed emissions reductions and adaptation strategies.

 Unlike previous climate agreements, the Paris Agreement is entirely voluntary.
-While means that while the agreement requires every country to submit an NDC plan, there are no stipulations as to what ways and by how much countries should cut emissions.
+While the agreement requires every country to submit an NDC plan, there are no stipulations as to what ways and by how much countries should cut emissions.
 Countries’ plans can differ significantly, varying with regard to their specific goals, levels of ambition, and even how they measure emissions cuts.

 The Paris Agreement’s central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels.